visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 The size of the text can be specified in two different ways.
 The first is using a relative height, where the height is a fraction of the size of the simulation data.
-The second is a fixed size, where the size is specified in the coorindate system of the simulation data.
+The second is a fixed size, where the size is specified in the coordinate system of the simulation data.
 If you were to specify a relative height and apply the Transform operator to scale the data in each direction by a factor of 10, the size of the text would not change.
 If you were to specify a fixed height, scaling the data by a factor of 10 would